JKBero/Makers-Notes/Week_1.md

 - !
 Breaks more frequently
 - !
 Go home earlier; we were sucked into the above problem at the end and were eager to solve it, but past the point of being productive and were needing rest instead
 - !
 When I was driving, my pair had an excellent way of asking me helpful questions to steer me towards a solution, and not just telling me the solution.
 I would like to adopt this more in my approach as navigator with future partners.
+- !
+Debrief at every 45 min slot (set a timer)
+- !
+Brief at the start on what you're trying to improve, so they can keep you accountable

 #### 3. Debugging
 - Following the stack trace and able to explain it outloud